decaporg/decap-cms/website/content/docs/custom-widgets.md

     }
   ],
   // Regex pattern used to search for instances of this block in the markdown document.
-  // Patterns are run in a multline environment (against the entire markdown document),
+  // Patterns are run in a multiline environment (against the entire markdown document),
   // and so generally should make use of the multiline flag (`m`).
 If you need to capture
   // newlines in your capturing groups, you can either use something like
   // `([\S\s]*)`, or you can additionally enable the "dot all" flag (`s`),